 Step 10: With the bodice inside out, match the sleeve to the armhole, keeping right sides together.
 I like to mark the top center of the sleeve to the shoulder seam and the underarm seams, and then adjust the sleeve to fit evenly in the opening.
 Sew the sleeve into the armhole.

 Step 11: The only thing left is to add a skirt!
 A circle skirt is perfect for this dress because it keeps the waistline nice and streamline, but gives your little one just the flare they love for twirling!
-To determine how big your “r” measurement should be, simple measure the circumference of the bodice waist.
+To determine how big your “r” measurement should be, simply measure the circumference of the bodice waist.
 Then divide by 2, then divide by 3.14.
 You’ll probably get somewhere in the 3-4″ range.
 Cut the waist of the circle skirt.
 Then measure from your child’s natural waist down to the desired length.
-Add about 3/4″ of an inch for seams and hemming and use that measurement for the “length.”
+Add about ¾″ of an inch for seams and hemming and use that measurement for the “length.”
 Measure out from the waistline to mark the circle and finish cutting out the skirt.
-(If you have never cut a circle skirt before and have no idea what I’m talking about here, you can find very detailed circle skirt cutting and sewing steps at Made, here.)

 Step 12: With your bodice right sides out, flip your circle skirt up over the bodice, matching the raw edges of the waistlines.
 Pin together evenly.
 (Tip: Mark the center front and back of the bodice with a pin.
 Mark off the skirt into four quarters – front center, back center, side, other side.
 Then, match up the front center pins of bodice and skirt; match back center pins of bodice and skirt; match side seams of bodice with side pins of skirt.)
 Once the skirt is pinned evenly to the bodice waist, stitch the two together.